Ededu1984/ioet-test/README.md

 - test_payment.py (Use only the ASTRID example)
 - test_read_folder_correct.py (Use the ASTRID and RENE examples)
 - test_read_folder_empty.py (keep the folder empty)

+Make sure to change the directory indicating the correct path where the test folder is located.

+Example :
+- Linux: /home/edson/ioet-test/employees
+- Windows: D:/testes/teste_ioet/ioet-test/employees

 The only external library used is pytest, all other libraries such as OS and datetime belong to the default python package.